CUDev-net/TIMS-Audiology-Web/README.md

 - Edit online patient intake form
 - View the online desktop help information

+## TIMS Assistant
+A WPF desktop application for accessing patient [NOAH data](https://www.himsa.com/products/all-about-noah-system-4/)
+- Allows access to the web patients to create Noah Sessions and Actions

 ## Source

 The application consists of a C# ASP.net core back end and Angular 17 SPA